Search Dental Tribune

 “You need a partner who thinks it through for you”

-Holger Emmert wants clinicians who are just beginning with digital workflows to know that although there is a learning curve, with the right partner, the transition can be made much easier.
-(All images: Dental Tribune International)
+SprintRay’s Holger Emmert wants clinicians who are just beginning with digital workflows to know that, although learning will be necessary, with the right partner, the transition can be made much easier.
+(Image: Dental Tribune International).

 Holger Emmert.